renanbaqui/graphy/README.md

 # OEG

-OEG is an implementation of graph algorithms and it provides a solution to the maximum flow problem (using the Ford-Fulkerson method), mostly written in C language.
+OEG is a computational implementation of finite graph algorithms (represented separately in an adjacency matrix and adjacency list) and it also provides a solution to the maximum flow problem (using the Ford-Fulkerson method), mostly written in C language.

 ## Installation